jstolarek/jstolarek.github.io/pages/posts/2023-11-27-proton-is-detrimental-to-linux-as-a-gaming-platform.md

 -----------------------------------------

 Fast-forward 13 years to 2023.
 What does Linux gaming look like today?
 At first glance it might seem things got better.
-Last year Valve, owner of the world's most popular gaming platform Steam, released Steam Deck, a Linux-based portable PC.
+Last year, Valve, owner of the world's most popular gaming platform Steam, released Steam Deck, a Linux-based portable PC.
 For years [Valve has pushed for the ability to run Windows games on Linux](https://old.reddit.com/r/linux_gaming/comments/ri2nb4/valve_seems_to_do_its_best_to_release_games_on/hov609f/).